Amendment of the Aliens Act (the so-called 3-month rule and extension of the right to work)

 The working group will prepare a government proposal for a situation where a foreign employee must leave Finland if the TCN’s employment relationship has ended and TCN has not concluded a new employment relationship within 3 months.
 In addition, employers will be obligated to report unemployment to the Finnish Immigration Service, and the right to work under work-based permits will be extended to sectors suffering from a labour shortage.

-Basic information In progress
+Basic information Completed

 Project number TEM086:00/2023